 Frequency of mortgage payments

 You will also have the flexibility to choose the frequency of your mortgage payments.
-While monthly payments remain the default choice of many home buyers, there are a number of other options available, including: semi-monthly, bi-weekly, accelerated bi-weekly, weekly and accelerated weekly.
-Keep in mind that the more often you make payments the more you will save on interest over the life of the mortgage.
+While monthly payments remain the typical choice of many home buyers, there are a number of other options available, including: semi-monthly, bi-weekly, accelerated bi-weekly, weekly and accelerated weekly.
+Keep in mind that the more often you make payments toward your principal, the more you will save on interest over the life of the mortgage.

 When you select an accelerated weekly or bi-weekly payment option, you are essentially making the equivalent of one additional monthly payment each year which will help pay down your mortgage faster.